Shlhnj/strategicc/docs/reference/config.md

 # `strategicc.config`

-Runtime configuration for everything in the package — file paths, run control, feature toggles, and tuning constants.
+Runtime configuration for everything in the package, file paths, run control, feature toggles, and tuning constants.
 There is no `Config` class; `config` is a plain module whose attributes are read by `StrategiccEngine.from_config()` and other parts of the package.

 ```python
 import strategicc.config as cfg